simbovk/FaceKD/README.md

-# FaceKD
 A face recognition system using knowledge distillation, where a teacher model transfers knowledge to a lightweight student model.
-This approach enhances efficiency while preserving accuracy.
-The repository includes training, evaluation, and preprocessing scripts for optimized face recognition.
+This improves efficiency while maintaining accuracy.
+The repository includes training, evaluation, preprocessing scripts, and an API for image-based registration and verification.